-Because CERC is an indirect wholly owned subsidiary of CenterPoint Energy, CERC's determination of reportable business segments considers the strategic operating units under which CenterPoint Energy manages sales, allocates resources and assesses performance of various products and services to wholesale or retail customers in differing regulatory environments.
+Because CERC is an indirect, wholly-owned subsidiary of CenterPoint Energy, CERC's determination of reportable business segments considers the strategic operating units under which CenterPoint Energy manages sales, allocates resources and assesses performance of various products and services to wholesale or retail customers in differing regulatory environments.
 CERC uses operating income as the measure of profit or loss for its business segments.

 CERC's reportable business segments include the following: Natural Gas Distribution, Energy Services, Midstream Investments and Other Operations.
 Natural Gas Distribution consists of intrastate natural gas sales to, and natural gas transportation and distribution for, residential, commercial, industrial and institutional customers.
 Energy Services represents CERC's non-rate regulated gas sales and services operations.
-Midstream Investments consists primarily of CERC's investment in Enable and its retained interest in SESH.
-The Other Operations business segment includes unallocated corporate costs and intersegment eliminations.
+Midstream Investments consists of CERC's investment in Enable.
+The Other Operations business segment includes unallocated corporate costs and inter-segment eliminations.

 Prior to May 1, 2013, CERC also reported an Interstate Pipelines business segment, which included CERC's interstate natural gas pipeline operations, and a Field Services business segment, which included CERC's non-rate regulated natural gas gathering, processing and treating operations.
 The formation of Enable closed on May 1, 2013.
-Enable now owns substantially all of CERC's former Interstate Pipelines and Field Services business segments, except for a 0.1% interest in SESH.
-As a result, effective May 1, 2013, CERC reports equity earnings associated with its interest in Enable and equity earnings associated with its interest in SESH under its Midstream Investments segment, and no longer has Interstate Pipelines and Field Services reporting segments prospectively.
+Enable now owns substantially all of CERC's former Interstate Pipelines and Field Services business segments.
+As a result, effective May 1, 2013, CERC reports equity earnings associated with its interest in Enable under its Midstream Investments segment, and no longer has Interstate Pipelines and Field Services reporting segments prospectively.

-Financial data for business segments and products and services are as follows (in millions):
+Financial data for business segments and products and services are as follows: